 By rendering the physical transfer of viruses antiquated, GSD may also undermine the effectiveness of the PIP Framework itself, with disproportionate impacts on poorer countries.
 We examine the changes that need to be made to the PIP Framework to address the growing likelihood that GSD might be shared instead of physical virus samples.
 We also propose that the international community harness this opportunity to expand the scope of the PIP Framework beyond only influenza viruses with pandemic potential.

 In light of non-influenza pandemic threats such as the Middle East Respiratory Syndrome (MERS) and Ebola, we call for an international agreement on the sharing of the benefits of research – such as vaccines and treatments – for other infectious diseases to ensure not only a more secure and healthy world, but also a more just world, for humanity.

 Scholarly Commons Citation

 Gostin, Lawrence O.; Phelan, Alexandra; Stoto, Michael A.; Kraemer, John D.; and Reddy, K. Srinath, "Virus Sharing, Genetic Sequencing, and Global Health Security" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1375.
+1375.

 Health Law and Policy Commons, Health Policy Commons, Influenza Humans Commons, Influenza Virus Vaccines Commons, International Law Commons, International Public Health Commons, Public Policy Commons, Virus Diseases Commons